praveenmandal/Analysing_Glassdoor_Jobs/README.md

 # Glassdoor Jobs Data-Analysis
-I came up with this personal personal project to test my skills to the fullest and learn new things.
+I came up with this personal project to test my skills to the fullest and learn new things.
 In this project I analyzed the gathered data and created the dashboard with the insights below.

 ## About Glassdoor